Relaxation of CGT on separation and divorce explained

 These rules will be tweaked for transfers on or after 6 April 2023 so that:

-• a spouse or civil partner who retains an interest in the former matrimonial home to be given an option to claim Private Residence Relief when it is sold
+• A spouse or civil partner who retains an interest in the former matrimonial home to be given an option to claim Private Residence Relief when it is sold

-• individuals who have transferred their interest in the former matrimonial home to their ex-spouse or civil partner and are entitled to receive a percentage of the proceeds when that home is eventually sold will be able to apply the same tax treatment to those proceeds, when receiving that, applied when they transferred their original interest in the home to their ex-spouse or civil partner
+• Individuals who have transferred their interest in the former matrimonial home to their ex-spouse or civil partner and are entitled to receive a percentage of the proceeds when that home is eventually sold will be able to apply the same tax treatment to those proceeds when receiving that, applied when they transferred their original interest in the home to their ex-spouse or civil partner.

 Conclusion

-If you or your clients are facing a divorce or separation contact Patrick Cannon to ensure that the CGT and stamp duty exemptions on divorce, separation or dissolution of a civil partnership are fully taken into account and any relief is claimed.
+If you or your clients are facing a divorce or separation contact Patrick Cannon to ensure that the CGT and stamp duty exemptions on divorce, separation or dissolution of a civil partnership are fully taken into account, and any relief is claimed.
 SDLT on divorce and the transfer of assets is explained here.

 Get In Touch